July 28 – 31, 2025 – Camp dates

 Volunteer Requirements

-Camp staff must have finished 8th grade by the end of the school year.
+We are seeking high school youths, college students, and adults of all ages.
+Youths must have completed the 8th grade by the end of the current school year.
 Special exceptions MAY be made for mature younger volunteers accompanied by a close relative.
-We are seeking high school and college students, and adults of all ages.

-The experience is supported by the Presbyterian Church but church membership is not required.
-The participation fee can be offset though participation in fundraising opportunities.
-Presbyterian youth have access to additional monies through the Turner Youth Scholarship.
+Although the camp is sponsored by the Presbyterian Church (USA), church membership is not required to be part of this experience.
+The camp fee of $1,000 can be subsidized by participating in different fundraising opportunities.
+Also, any Presbyterian youths may access additional monies by applying for the Turner Youth Scholarship through the Presbytery of Baltimore.

 Training

-Staff members will be given pre-camp training so that each staff member feels prepared to be a part of the camp.
-Training will include information about cultural diversity, child abuse, and relationship building.
+All staff members will receive training to prepare them fully for participation in the camp.
+Training is mandatory and includes information about cultural diversity, child protection, and relationship building.
 For training dates, see below.

 Accommodations and Transportation

-Volunteers will stay in the Fort Randall Casino Hotel, 7 miles from Marty.
-Meals are provided during the week.
-Volunteers should bring spending money for food and souvenirs during the camp and on travel days.
+Volunteers will stay at either the Fort Randall Casino Hotel or the Dakota Inn, both located approximately 10 miles from the Marty Community Center.
+All meals are provided during the week with the exception of travel days.
+Volunteers should bring spending money for food and any souvenirs they wish to purchase on travel days.
 The amount recommended is $75 to $100.
 An ATM is available in a nearby town.

 Opportunities for Learning, Travel, and Fun